Challenges Facing Small-sized Construction Firms in the Gaza Strip

 n = 100/ (1+100/85) = 46 firms

 Although the calculated sample size is forty-six, the questionnaire was distributed to seventy-five firms to overcome the risk of not responding from the respondents and to reflect higher reliability.
-Sixty-eight questionnaires were received back with 90%. response rate.
-Likert scaling was used to rank questions that have an agreement level.
-The respondents were asked to give their perceptions in-group of questions on five-point scale1, for the strongly disagree to 5 for the strongly agree), which reflects their assessment regarding the factors affecting the bidding process.
+Sixty-eight questionnaires were received with 90% response rate.
+Likert scaling was used to measure the responses through questionnaires in a survey research.
+The respondents were asked to give their perceptions in-group of questions on five-point scale1, to record their disagreement and agreement, which reflects their assessment regarding the factors affecting the bidding process.

 The collected raw data were first sorted, edited, coded and then entered into computer software.
 Two software were used, the Excel sheet and SPSS.
 The ordinal scale is a rating data, which uses integers in ascending or descending order.
 The Relative Important Index (RII) was used in the analysis.
 In addition, Analysis of Variance (ANOVA) tests, frequencies and percentiles were used.
-The RII method has been widely used in construction research for calculating and formulating attitudes with respect to surveyed variables.
+The RII method has been widely used in construction research to calculate and formulate attitudes with respect to surveyed variables.
 Then, the RII was computed using Eqn 2 [18-24]:

 where W is load given for every factor by the respondent, between 1 to 5, (n1= number of respondents for who agreed strangely, n2 = number of respondents who don't agree, n3 = number of respondents for neutral, n4 = number of respondents for agree, n5 = number of respondents who agreed strangely).
 A is the first load (i.e. 5 in the study) and N is the total number of samples.
 RII value is between 0 and 1.
 The analyzed data was finally presented using descriptive methods for easy interpretation and to enable and make comparison easy.